Police: 3 people shot at Walmart in eastern Arkansas

 FORREST CITY, Ark.
 (AP) - At least three people were shot Monday morning at a Walmart in eastern Arkansas, police said.

-The shooting was reported mid-morning in Forrest City, about 85 miles (135 kilometers) east of Little Rock, a dispatcher with the Forrest City Police Department told The Associated Press.
+The shooting was reported mid-morning in Forrest City, a dispatcher with the Forrest City Police Department told The Associated Press.

 Forrest City Police dispatcher Chastity Boyd told The Associated Press that three people were shot inside the Walmart, but she didn’t have information about the extent of their injuries.